datacamp/authoring/docs/courses/sct.md

 ## Submission Correctness Tests

-Automated and meaningful feedback is an important aspect of the learning experience on DataCamp.
-When students make a mistake in a coding exercise, we want to tell them what they are doing wrong.
+Automatically checking student submissions and providing meaningful feedback to tell them what they are doing wrong are central to the learning experience on DataCamp.
 The life and blood of the automated system that points out mistakes and guides students to the correct solution is the Submission Correctness Test, or SCT.

-The SCT is a script of custom tests specified for every coding exercise.
+The SCT is a script of custom tests that accompanies every coding exercise.
 These custom tests have access to the code students submitted and the output and workspace they created with their code.
 For every taught language, there is an open-source library that provides a wide range of functions to verify these elements of a student submission.
 When the functions spot a mistake, they will automatically generate a meaningful feedback message.

 The table below lists out all of the utlity packages used to write SCTs.
 If you're authoring R exercises you write your SCT in R. If you're building Python, SQL or Shell exercises, you write your SCT in Python.
 The documentation pages for each package list out all of its functions, with examples and best practices.